Giovanni della Casa: Galateo

-His most famous work, and the most celebrated etiquette book in European history, Galateo proposes a series of rules and restrictions that, if followed, allow one to live a life of simple dignity and harmony.
+Galateo is Casa’s best-known work and is regarded as one of the most influential books on etiquette in European literature.
+It proposes a series of rules and restrictions that allow dignified and harmonious life.

 In a style that is colloquial and lively, Della Casa (in the voice of an old uncle) instructs his nephew on what to do, and what to avoid doing, in order to be considered appealing, sophisticated, and polite.
 He deals with a wide range of topics from fashion to conversation.

 The successful man must combine an exterior grace with a necessary social conformity.
 Anything that could give offense or reveal vulgar or crude thoughts should be avoided.
 For this reason, Della Casa advises caution, tact, and discretion at all times.
 Never should one sniff someone else's wine, for instance, as something might fall out of one's nose; even though this is unlikely, Della Casa notes, one should not take such risks.
 Instead, one must constantly attend to appearance, speech, and conduct so as to give no offense but also to convey a graceful reserve and intelligence.

 Many of the restrictions in Galateo continue to be useful today.